TramOttawa/stock-analysis/README.md

 ![Stocks_2018](https://user-images.githubusercontent.com/100484606/159107817-36c1e1c2-3c43-4241-a085-07f5d6b915f6.JPG)

-Steve should advise his parents to look for other stocks in other sectors rather than green stocks as the performances of the green stocks was not positive and have risks.
+Steve should advise his parents to look for other stocks in other sectors rather than green stocks as the performances of the green stocks was not positive and have high risks.

 #### Execution time
 * Comparing between the original script and the refactored script, we can see the improvement dramatically with 86%